 What is basement ‘tanking’ and is it necessary?

-“Tanking” is another word for the process of waterproofing your basement and will be necessary whatever you are planning to use it for.
-The process involves covering the walls in a membrane or another material to withstand water pressure from the surrounding ground, preventing damp and structural damage.
+“Tanking” is another word for the process of waterproofing your basement.
+Tanking will be necessary whatever you are planning to use it for.
+The process involves covering the walls in a membrane or another material to withstand water pressure from the surrounding ground.
+This prevents damp and structural damage.
 Make sure that your contractor complies with the relevant standards by checking that they are a member of the Basement Waterproofing Association.